-The New Orleans District of USACE intends that neighborhoods adjacent to the project construction area remain livable, vibrant communities during construction.
-Assuming willing and capable partners are identified, elements of this mitigation plan such as the business assistance program, housing revitalization and fortification fund, and job training, would be implemented during the pre-construction period.
+CEMVN intends that neighborhoods adjacent to the project construction area remain livable, vibrant communities during construction.
+Assuming willing and capable partners are identified, elements of this mitigation plan such as the business assistance program, housing revitalization and fortification fund, and job training, would be initiated and in some cases implemented during the pre-construction period.
 Through the support and involvement of the non-federal sponsor, one of the indirect impact compensation elements could continue even after the project is completed.

-Any partnering entity will enter into a Partnering Agreement.
-This is a legally binding agreement between the Government and a non-Federal sponsor that describes the responsibilities of the Government and the non-federal sponsor in the execution of the work.
+Any partnering entity will enter into a Partnering Agreement with the Government This is a legally binding agreement between the Government and a non-Federal sponsor that describes the responsibilities of the Government and the non-federal sponsor in the execution of the work.
 This agreement will include a commitment to continue working together for the benefit of all local stakeholders and to implement the features recommended in this mitigation plan.

-Conclusions
+SECTION 11 Conclusions

-10.1 CONCLUSIONS
+11.1 CONCLUSIONS

 The community impact mitigation plan is integral to the IHNC Lock Replacement Plan.
 However, this effort is a departure from traditional USACE environmental analysis and mitigation planning, but it is due to specific authorization for the project to develop CIMP and TMP, which recognized the unique urban environment and potential impacts to the communities surrounding the area where the project is located.
-It is consistent with the requirements of NEPA (PL 91-190), Section 122 of the River and Harbor Act of 1970 (PL 91-611), and other essential considerations of national policy including, Executive Order 12898 and the more recent Executive Orders (EOs) signed by President Biden, EOs 14008 and 14096.
-All three of the Executive Orders direct Federal agencies to identify and address adverse, disproportionate impacts to communities with Environmental Justice (EJ) concerns and to engage with the community in those efforts.
+It is consistent with the requirements of NEPA (PL 91-190), Section 122 of the River and Harbor Act of 1970 (PL 91-611).

-The recommended community impact mitigation plan aims not only to restore but also to enhance the quality of the human environment in the affected area, minimizing and compensating for adverse impacts where feasible.
-The neighborhoods most affected-Holy Cross, Bywater, St. Claude, and Lower Ninth Ward-are historic areas of New Orleans, and construction at the North of Claiborne Avenue site will necessitate the relocation of three residential units, potentially affecting social cohesion as community members may consider selling their homes before construction begins.
+The recommended CIMP aims not only to restore but also to enhance the quality of the human environment in the affected area, minimizing and compensating for adverse impacts where feasible.
+The neighborhoods most affected-Holy Cross, Bywater, St. Claude, and Lower Ninth Ward, are historic areas of New Orleans.
+Construction at the North of Claiborne Avenue site will necessitate the relocation of three residential units, and impact other areas of the neighborhoods potentially affecting social cohesion as community members may consider selling their homes before construction begins.

 Implementing this project would impact the adjacent neighborhoods, particularly given the historic vulnerabilities these communities have faced following Hurricane Betsy and the catastrophic flooding following Hurricane Katrina.
-Construction would occur over a 10-year period, raising concerns that the project could undermine two of the area's greatest strengths: its strong neighborhood atmosphere and community cohesion.
+Construction would occur over a 14 year period, raising concerns that the project could undermine two of the area's greatest strengths: its strong neighborhood atmosphere and community cohesion.
 Thus, effective implementation of this mitigation plan would buffer these qualities against the project's potential adverse effects.

-Moreover, there is a national initiative to revitalize neglected urban areas through programs like Community Development Block Grants (CDBG), the HOME Investment Partnerships

-Program, and Empowerment Zones.
+Moreover, there is a national initiative to revitalize neglected urban areas through programs like Community Development Block Grants (CDBG), the HOME Investment Partnerships Program, and Empowerment Zones.
 Completing this mitigation plan alongside the lock replacement could enhance such revitalization efforts.